 Instructions

-- 1 Bring the water and brown sugar to a boil in a large saucepan.
-Boil for a minute while stirring rapidly, then remove from heat.
+- Bring the water and brown sugar to a boil in a large saucepan.
+Boil for a minute while stirring rapidly to dissolve the brown sugar, then remove from heat.
 Stir in salt and light corn syrup, then cool.

 - Fold peanut butter and marshmallow creme into the cooled water and brown sugar mixture, then mix well until smooth and creamy.

-- You can refrigerate the spread in order for it to last longer, however it will solidify a little in the fridge.
-It can also be kept at room temperature if it is consumed within 7 days.
+- You can refrigerate the spread in order for it to last longer, however it will solidify a bit in the fridge.
+It is best stored in an airtight container or jar at room temperature for up to 7 days or so.

 Would love to receive.